 An educational forum and celebration of soda firing

-SodaPosium is a weekend long educational event bringing together a community of potters and artist enthused about soda firing.
+SodaPosium is a weekend long educational event bringing together a community of potters and artists enthused about soda firing.
 The event includes workshops with experienced soda fire practitioners, a pre-conference soda firing, a juried show, soda-fired pottery sales, networking, community building, and discussions about accessing soda kilns.

-Gay Smith & Paul Wisotzky
+Gertrude Graham Smith & Paul Wisotzky

 Our presenters will offer demonstrations and information that will cover a wide range of techniques and firing temperatures.
 Our intention is to make this educational forum a recurring event, a beneficial network of soda firing enthusiasts.